whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-19-Gentlemans-Box-Subscription-June-2016-Review.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** As always, Gentleman's Box delivers great and unique products that are useful too!
-Definitely appreciated the razor that's packaged in a nice box so it can be gifted if needed, and the wooden tie clip was really cool too.
+Definitely appreciated the razor that's packaged in a nice box so it can be gifted if needed, and the wooden tie clip was really cool.
 The total value came up to $90 which is pretty awesome for a $25 box.
+Great curation and looking forward to next month's box!

 Not a subscriber?
 You can <a href="https://gentlemansbox.com"><big>join here</big></a> to start receiving their monthly accessories and lifestyle products for men!